FlamemasterNXF/PeanutScript/Docs/BUILTIN.md

 - length() : Takes in an array and returns the length.
 - break : Force exits a loop.
 - continue : Skips an iteration of a loop.
+- return() : Returns a value.
+Can be a string or a number.
 - run() : Takes in a string and runs the PeanutScript file with the same name.